AlexSabourinDev/cranberry_blog/WhyRaymarchedTransmittanceIsBiased.md

 Reading these papers, I struggled to understand _why_ transmittance from raymarching was biased.

-I thought that these papers were stating that calculating transmittance like this:
+I thought that these papers were stating that calculating transmittance as seen below was inherently biased.

 ```
 float jitter = random01();